WebOrigami/docs/src/content/language/@map.md

 <a name="values"></a>

-## @map/values(graph, mapFn, [options])
+## @map/values(tree, mapFn, [options])

-Returns a new graph whose values are the result of invoking the `mapFn` function for each value in the original graph.
+Returns a new tree whose values are the result of invoking the `mapFn` function for each value in the original tree.

 ```console assert: true, path: files
 $ ori greetings.yaml